 Suddenly becoming needy

 “Many cat owners talk about how their cat curls up in their lap, smooches them in the morning, and is the perfect companion,” she says.
-“Should this suddenly change, then don’t put it down to the fact she is just being a cat—it may be the first sign that they are depressed.”
+“Should this suddenly change, then don’t put it down to the fact she is just being a cat.
+It may be the first sign that they are depressed.”

 Swiping and scratching at your hand

-Ah, the ol’ sneaky scratch-n-swipe, used by cats everywhere to show their displeasure with what’s happening!
+Ah, the ol’ scratch-n-swipe, used by cats everywhere to show their displeasure with what’s happening!
 “When your feline friend resorts to the claws coming out and a quick swipe in frustration, you will know its mood is going down,” Dr. Bernal says.

 Climbing the walls

 Unlike their human counterparts, cats literally go off the wall (and on) when they’re upset.
-This bad behavior, particularly when they have been properly trained to follow your house rules, can be a sign of depression.
+This bad behavior, particularly when they have been properly trained to follow your house rules, can be one of the signs of a depressed cat.
 Their bad mood might be stemming from boredom, so make sure you’re providing plenty of stimulation for a depressed cat (or any cat, for that matter), Dr. Bernal says.

 Pining away at the window

-When you’re gone, your cat misses you, plain and simple—and that can turn into depression if you’re gone often.
-It is a common misconception that cats are indifferent to humans; in fact, they want to bond with their owners and be included as a member of the family, says Brian Ogle, PhD, assistant professor of anthrozoology at Beacon College in Leesburg, Florida.
-Many times, humans do not interact enough with their cats because of this misconception, he says.
-Engaging in active play on a regular basis helps to solidify the bond between human and cat (not to mention make both of you feel warm and fuzzy inside), he adds.
-If your cat is sick, learn how to give it a pill.
+When you’re gone, your cat misses you, plain and simple—and that can turn into depression if you’re gone a lot.
+It is a common misconception that cats are indifferent to humans; in fact, they want to bond with their owners and be included as a member of the family, says Brian Ogle, PhD, associate professor of anthrozoology at Beacon College in Leesburg, Florida.
+Case in point: Your cat may rub against you as a sign of affection or a way to say “mine.”

 Pooping in strange places

-If your kitty is defecating in places other than their litter box, it can be a sign of an underlying medical issue, a situational problem, or depression.
-It’s vitally important that you react in a positive way (even if that’s the last thing you feel when you step on a fresh pile of cat feces), Dr. Ogle says.
+If your kitty is defecating in places other than its litter box, it can be a sign of an underlying medical issue, a situational problem, or cat depression.
+It’s vitally important that you react in a positive way (even if that’s the last thing you feel when you step on a fresh pile of cat feces), Ogle says.
 “Because they are solitary animals, they lack the cognitive capability to interpret subtle social cues or to connect negative punishment to their specific action,” he says.
 Instead, use positive reinforcement to help a depressed cat and make sure its litter box is clean and easily accessible.